gotopple/k8s-for-users-intro/database.md

 ### 2. Create a Custom Schema (Kind)

 Open and read [business-papers.yaml](database/business-papers.yaml).
 This file defines a Custom Resource Definition (CRD) for a new kind called Paper (or Papers).
 A CRD is a resource that tells Kubernetes about a Kind of resource.
 Think of it like a table definition in a database.
-You might notice that this CRD only gives the new kind a name (and group, and version), and doesnt specify any columns or properties.
+You might notice that this CRD only gives the new kind a name (and group, and version), and doesn't specify any columns or properties.
 Kubernetes is a document database and document structures are constrained by validation rules.
 This CRD does not provide any validation rules.

 Add this CRD to your cluster using the command: `kubectl create -f database/business-papers.yaml`.